puzzle/unilu-pruefungsabfrage/README.md

 $ sudo loginctl enable-linger $(whoami)
 ```

-You can now use the normal Docker to build and start the image like described at the top of this readme.
+You can now use the normal Docker commands to build and start the image like described at the top of this readme.